BLSQ/iaso/docs/pages/dev/how_to/create_forms_for_entities/create_forms_for_entities.en.md

 # Create forms for entities

-This document explains how to create forms for [entities](../../../users/reference/iaso_concepts/iaso_concepts.en.md#entities) and their [workflows](../../../users/reference/iaso_concepts/iaso_concepts.en.md#workflows).
+This document explains how to create ODK forms for [entities](../../../users/reference/iaso_concepts/iaso_concepts.en.md#entities) and their [workflows](../../../users/reference/iaso_concepts/iaso_concepts.en.md#workflows).

-## The profile
+## The entity's profile

 The profile (or reference form) is an [ODK form](../../../users/reference/iaso_concepts/iaso_concepts.en.md#questionnaires-or-xls-data-collection-forms) that contains all the entity's information.
 Those information can be divided in two groups:
-- General information (E.g.: first name, last name, address, phone number, license plate, vaccination card number, etc.)
+- General information - which is static and does not change over time (E.g.: first name, last name, address, phone number, license plate, vaccination card number, etc.)
-- State information (E.g.: what program does this entity belongs to, how many kilometers has this entity traveled over time, etc.)
+- State information - which can vary over time (E.g.: weight, health program a beneficiary belongs to, status, etc.)

-General information are usually entered by the user and are regular displayed questions in the forms (text, choices, etc.)
-State information are [`calculate`](https://docs.getodk.org/form-logic/#calculations) questions with a default calculation (E.g.: `""`, `0`, etc.)
+General information is usually entered by the user and is referenced throughout the forms' questions of a given workflow State information is [`calculate`](https://docs.getodk.org/form-logic/#calculations) questions with a default calculation (E.g.: `""`, `0`, etc.)

 As a good practice, we keep the general information questions together at the top and state information questions together at the bottom.
+Without including them to any group (`begin_group` / `end_group`) so they don't appear when opening the form but their values can be references in the questions of the given form.

 ### Example